-There comes a time when a chef wants to leave a well established kitchen and place his own plaque on the door featuring his very own name.
-This is the case for Alyn Williams after spells of cooking in some top named restaurants including the defunct Michelin starred Les Allouettes with his great mentor Michel Perraud, The Greenhouse, Zeferano, Chez Bruce, Pétrus under Marcus Wareing and back to Restaurant Gordon Ramsey during 2001 under Head Chef Mark Sergeant the same place where he had his very first work placement during his college days.
-After a subsequent stint at the Groucho Club he returned to work for Wareing in his acclaimed Michelin star Berkeley Hotel establishment which gained it’s second star in 2007 with Alyn as the Head Chef.
-He settled for 5 years before moving on and placing his own plaque down at the Westbury Hotel armed with (I can only imagine) the discipline, craft, precision, respect and high standards gained over the years in the aforementioned restaurants.
-Alyn’s technique is classic French, which has evolved over the years from his travels overseas and it’s really good cooking, a Michelin star within a year of opening and winning National Chef of the year is testimony to that.
+There comes a time when a chef wants to leave a well established kitchen and place his own plaque on the restaurant door featuring his very own name.
+That was the very case for Alyn Williams after tours of duty celebrated restaurants like the now defunct Michelin starred Les Allotters with his great mentor Michel Perraud.
+Then there were stints at The Greenhouse; Zeferano; Chez Bruce; the esteemed Pétrus under Marcus Wareing and then back to Restaurant Gordon Ramsey in 2001 with Head Chef Mark Sergeant – the same place he undertook his first work placement.
+After a subsequent spell at the Groucho Club, he returned to work at Marcus Warering at the Berkeley Hotel, who were awarded their second star in 2007 with Alyn as the Head Chef.
+What a guy.
+He settled for 5 years there before moving on and got his own plaque down at the Westbury Hotel armed with (I can only imagine) the discipline, craft, precision, respect and high standards gained over the years in the aforementioned restaurants.
+Alyn’s technique is classic French, which has evolved over the years from his travels overseas and it’s really good cooking, he got a Michelin star within a year of opening and won the National Chef of the year award too.

 The menu is a la carte only at £65 per head for 3 courses.

-Choux pastry with blue cheese and parmesan was next up for the amuse bouche’s and they are very light and crisp with a delicate cheese flavour.
+Choux pastry with blue cheese & parmesan were next the amuse bouche’s, they were as light as air, crisped and a lesson in cheese subtlety.
 Not as interesting as the salmon but tasty nonetheless.

-The Maître D brought a little copper pan to showcase their alba truffles and to of course let those truffle heads know that they will rain truffle for you if you dip your hands into your wallet.
-I couldn’t resist a feel and a sniff, it would have been rude not to and the unshaved one gave the strongest perfume as the Maître D quire rightly pointed out.
+The Maître’d brought a little copper pan to showcase their alba truffles, their sweet stench perfumed the room.
+This was a gesture to let truffle heads know that they will rain truffle for you if you dip your hands into your wallet.
+I couldn’t resist a feel and a sniff, it would have been rude not to, the unshaved one gave the strongest aroma.

-For those who have read my other postings on here would have gathered that first impressions count – usually in bread form and the baked goods here are excellent.
-The staple sour dough which had a lovely flavour and the Provençal fougasse bread which was light and bouncy.
-The crust was also crisp and sweet.
-The beurre noisottte totally outshines the butter though, it was so good that another 2 servings were ordered.
-Spreading it on the bread made it decadent and sweet – sweet from the molasses and nutty from the beurre noisette.
+For those who have read my other reviews on here, would have gathered that first impressions count – usually in bread form and it’s exemplary here.
+There was a staple sour dough which had a lovely flavour and the Provençal fougasse bread was light and bouncy – the crust was also crisp and sweet.
+The beurre noisottte you can see on the right totally outshines the butter on the left, it was so good that another two servings were ordered.
+Spreading it on the bread made it decadent and sweet – sweetness from the molasses infused into the beurre noisette.

-Our sommelier had skills – not only did he help us choose and excellent Bosquets Gigondas but he managed to place the wine foil back onto the bottle seamlessly.
+Our sommelier had skills – not only did he help us choose the excellent Bosquets Gigondas, he managed to expertly place the wine foil back onto the bottle seamlessly.
 The wine was unctuous and had a fresh juiciness too.

-Marinated quail/red cabbage/violet mustard/confit yolk/baked potato.
-The quail cooked to a perfect pink with a nice caramelisation, almost livery in texture but in a good way and then the layer of spices wrap around your tongue.
-Apparent, but not over-powering.
-Our Maître D informs us that star anise, fennel and coriander seeds are in the marinade.
+Pink centered marinated quail came with red cabbage, violet mustard, confit yolk and an emulsion of baked potato.
+The quail had a deep caramelised skin, it almost livery in texture – in a good way of course and then the layers of spice wrap around my tongue like a soothing ointment.
+Our Maître’d informs us that star anise, fennel and coriander seeds are in the marinade.
 The emulsion is so full of flavour too, creamy yet light and perfectly seasoned.

-Onto the mains now: Devon ruby beef/oyster/confit potato/tartare/sherry vinegar.
-I can see where the beef gets the name from – just look at the deep ruby red hue, so tender you don’t need a knife to cut into it.
-The meat was sweet and the entire dish was just balanced with all the technique and flavours.
+Onto the mains now: Devon ruby beef with an oyster, confit potato, tartare and a tang of sherry vinegar.
+I can see where the beef gets the moniker from – just look at the deep ruby red hued centre, it was so tender, knife action was negligible.
+The meat was sweet, the entire dish was just balanced with all the technique and flavours.

-A pre-desert-desert of blackberry jelly, vanilla panna cotta and lemon chello sorbet.
+A pre-desert-desert of blackberry jelly, vanilla panna cotta and limonchello sorbet.
 I’ve never had sorbet with panna cotta before, it was interesting and I’m on the fence a little.
 The crispy buttery biscuits were on point though.

-Liquorice ice cream; my fellow diner insisted on trying some of this as he opted for the warm Manjari chocolate & praline fondant, passion fruit and banana sorbet.
-(Manjari is chocolate producer located in the small town of Tain L’Hermitage not to far from Lyon).
-It was every bit as excellent as it looked, bitter sweet ooze from that chocolate shell.
-The tang from the sorbet gave it that extra edge.
+Liquorice ice cream; my dining companion insisted on trying some of this, my greed happily obliged.
+He opted for the warm Manjari chocolate & praline fondant also that came with a tropical rush of passion fruit and banana sorbet.
+(Manjari is chocolate producer located in the small town of Tain L’Hermitage not to far from Lyon to save you from googling).
+It was every bit as excellent as it looked, bitter sweet larva oozed out of the chocolate shell.
+The citric push from the sorbet kept things in balance.